Instructions on Exploring Pallas-Yllästunturi National Park

 - National Park is managed following Rules and Regulations.

-- Lighting campfires and camping are only permitted at sites marked for these purposes.
+- In the Recreation Zone of the National Park lighting campfires is only permitted at official campfire sites.
+Camping is permitted only in the vicinity of wilderness huts, Lapp huts and campfire sites.
+This also applies to overnight stay in a hammock.
 In the Wilderness Zone camping is permitted anywhere and campfires may be built close to bodies of water with dry twigs as fuel.
+See zones from the map appendices (julkaisut.metsa.fi, in Finnish).

 - Organizing events for large groups (over 50 persons).
 A permit is required.